Doing much with little

 *Last name withheld for security

 For security reasons, names of our Asia leaders have been withheld.

 Our Asia Director oversees HB's network of partners.
 For over 40 years, he has helped plant dozens of churches and has led pastor training and discipleship programs throughout South Asia.

-Our leader in Bangladesh is the founder of an indigenous mission organization that has planted 29 churches and baptized over 3,200 new followers of Jesus in just seven years.
+Our leader in Bangladesh is the founder of a local mission organization that has planted 29 churches and baptized over 3,200 new followers of Jesus in just seven years.
 He has served in leadership with other international NGOs, gaining experience in missions and finance.

 Working amid substantial opposition, our Bhutan coordinator leads a network of missionaries who have planted 11 branch churches and over 25 house churches throughout the country.